A Museum of Collective Memory

 Echoes around the world

-For the introductory exhibition, we created an audio tapestry from the testimonies of 417 people describing where they were when they heard about the attacks.
+For the introductory experience, we created an audio tapestry from the testimonies of 417 people describing where they were when they heard about the attacks.
 From the voices of downtown workers to TV news reports and phone calls from around the world, the experience reminds visitors that the shocks of this day reverberated around the world, with an estimated one billion people experiencing the attacks in some way within the first 24 hours.

 Reflecting on 9/11